 Sources should be cited for any fact that is not public knowledge.
 Crossroads has adopted the latest edition of Evidence Explained (EE) as the standard for footnotes and citations.
-For accurate composition, make sure your citations conform exactly and consistently to EE's standards.
 Articles with divergent citation styles or sloppy referencing will be rejected.